-- Freshly pumped and refrigerated breast milk (not defrosted or thawed breast milk) last from 4 to 8 days.
+- Freshly pumped and refrigerated milk (not defrosted or thawed) last from 4 to 8 days.

 - Frozen breast milk can last from 6 to 12 months after freezing.

-So, before we delve into the specifics of warmed breast milk, let’s see some breast milk storage guidelines.
+So, before we delve into the specifics of warmed milk, let’s see some storage guidelines.

 Breast milk storage guidelines

-The key to ensuring good quality and maximum storage time on expressed breast milk are the steps we take to build our breast milk bank.
+Here are the steps you can take to ensure good quality and maximum storage time to build your breast milk bank.

 To prepare yourself for every pumping session, wash your hands with soap and water, and use alcohol-based hand sanitizer if there’s no water available.

 If you’re using a manual or electric pump, make sure that everything is clean, including the tubing (if you see mold inside the tubes, replace them immediately).

 In cases where you have to share a pump, no matter if they seem clean, disinfect the pump dials, power switch, and sterilize every part you can before using it.